 If you’re a Doc Marten’s fan, you’ll be delighted to know that you can absolutely get vegan Dr. Marten’s boots!
 They have an entire line of vegan footware, including platform boots, lace up boots, oxford shoes, and more.
 Their most popular designs include:

-Nothing is ugglier than boots that took the life of a sweet innocent animal.
+Nothing is ugglier than boots that took the life of a sweet, innocent animal.
 Can we all agree on that?
-Whether or not you jumped on the Ugg trend when it swept across the word in the early 2000s, one thing is for sure.
+Whether or not you jumped on the Ugg trend when it swept across the world in the early 2000s, one thing is for sure.
 Uggs are a whole lot cozier when you know you’re not stepping into someone else’s skin.

 Lucky for all the Uggs lovers out there, there are countless vegan Uggs boots to choose from.
 These options don’t come from the Ugg brand itself (please don’t support them!) but from vegan-friendly brands that have created very similar designs using far more ethical materials.

 One of the most popular brands that carries Vegan Uggs is Bearpaw.
 They have a whole line of vegan-labeled Ugg-style boots, but note that they also carry sheepskin suede.
 You can also occasionally find very affordable vegan Ugg boots at stores like Target and Payless.

 Whether you’re ready to scale mountains or just kick back by the river, vegan hiking boots will come in handy!
 Check out our guide to the best vegan hiking boots to see some great options.
 You can also explore the brands above, like Astral, which carries both men’s and women’s vegan hiking boots to choose from!